View-my-Git-Lab-krafi/unsplash-wallpaper-changer-for-linux/README.md

-if you are using other system , you need to find a way to autostart ~/.local/bin/unsplash_krafi_wallpaper_generator and killing any other wallpeper manager that conflict nitrogen
+if you are using other system , you need to find a way to autostart ~/.local/bin/unsplash_krafi_wallpaper_generator and kill any other wallpeper manager that conflict nitrogen

 ### Run this one line and see your wallpaper is changing every 30s